ee-uet/UETRV-PCore/verif/Readme.md

 - Install [SAIL-RISCV](https://github.com/riscv/sail-riscv).
 The sail model can be built from source by following [these](https://riscof.readthedocs.io/en/stable/installation.html#install-plugin-models) instructions.
 However, pre-built model can be used directly which is available along the instructions in [bin](/verif/bin/) directory.

+:warning: Pre-build SAIL model might get outdated.
+So, it recommended to [build](https://riscof.readthedocs.io/en/stable/installation.html#install-plugin-models) it from source..

 - [riscv-arch-test](https://github.com/riscv-non-isa/riscv-arch-test) are added as submodule  in this repository.
 Run the following command to clone the arch-tests as submodule

         git submodule update --init